solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 assign it to `Feature111111111111111111111111111111111111`.

-In order to protect against spam, this command shall now require a signature from a multi-signature authority, with keyholders from each validator client: Solana Labs, Jito, and Jump.
+In order to protect against spam, this command shall now require a signature from a multi-signature authority, with keyholders from Solana Labs and potentially other validator clients.

 This command shall now send a transaction with the following instructions:

-- Fund the feature account with rent-exempt lamports for feature state
+- Fund the feature account with the required lamports deposit minimum
 - Allocate the proper space for feature state
 - Assign the account to `Feature111111111111111111111111111111111111`
 - Invoke the Feature Gate program's `SubmitFeatureForActivation` instruction